QED-DeveloperPortal/SDLC/docs/context.md

 ## **2. Cloud Assessment Report (CAR)**

-To modernise the approach to satisfying Cloud Assessment Report (CAR) requirements within the QED Software Development Life Cycle (SDLC), organisations must shift from manual, siloed reviews to automated, integrated governance embedded within DevOps and Infrastructure-as-Code (IaC) pipelines.
+To modernise the approach to satisfying Cloud Assessment Report (CAR) requirements within the QED Software Development Life Cycle (SDLC), the organisation could shift from manual, siloed reviews to automated, integrated governance embedded within DevOps and Infrastructure-as-Code (IaC) pipelines.
 The legacy model — where a static CAR document was manually prepared, reviewed by Architecture and Security teams, and approved prior to deployment — introduced delays, inconsistency, and risk of human error.
 Modernisation transforms this into a proactive, scalable, and compliance-by-design process aligned with cloud-native principles.

 The cornerstone of this transformation is the adoption of approved Azure Landing Zones and standardised, pre-vetted deployment templates.
 These artefacts encapsulate organisational security controls, network architecture, identity management, logging, and compliance policies (e.g., CIS benchmarks, NIST controls) in reusable, version-controlled IaC modules (e.g., Terraform, Bicep).
 By mandating their use for all cloud-hosted components, teams inherently satisfy foundational CAR requirements such as secure network segmentation, encryption at rest and in transit, and role-based access control (RBAC).
 This eliminates the need for post-hoc validation of basic configurations, reducing review burden and accelerating delivery.